The Well – an allegory

 There once was a village, remote and isolated.
 It had a community of simple though well-meaning folk.
-Because of where it was located the village had but one well, this was the sole supply of water for all.
-The village was built around the well in one big round circle fanning around the well perfectly.
+Because of remoteness of the village it had but one well, the sole supply of water for all.
+The village was built around the Well in one big round circle fanning around the well perfectly.

 A long time ago, every so often the water would taste a little bit funny.
 Some of the villagers had theories as to why this may be.